Skip to content

 Consider leaving a soft baby carrier at the center so that the caregivers can hold your baby whilst tending to other chores.
 If you already use a carrier at home, then your baby will appreciate a similar one there.

-Getting yourself and your baby ready for daycare
+Getting yourself and your baby ready for daycare:

 When to start pumping